DevOpsBootcamp/website/source/05_services_app.rst

 What is a web app?
 ==================

-.. note:: talk breifly about responsibilities of each component
+.. note:: talk briefly about responsibilities of each component
     talk briefly about http
     mention Virtual Environments (red box on diagram)